Multivariate subjective fiducial inference: Applications to multivariate cases

-where $\Gamma$ is defined as having a $N(0,1)$ distribution.
+In this regard, it is relevant to note that the mean and variance of $\sum \log x_i$ can be shown to be $n(\psi(\alpha)-\log\beta)$ and $n\psiprime(\alpha)$ respectively, where $\psi(\alpha)$ and $\psiprime(\alpha)$ are, respectively, the digamma and trigamma functions evaluated at $\alpha$.
+Therefore, assuming that $\beta$ is known and that $\sum \log x_i$ is approximately normally distributed, equation~(\ref{equ1}) can be approximated by: where $\Gamma$ is defined as having a $\mbox{N}(0,1)$ distribution.
 If $n$ is sufficiently large then, given a fixed value of $\sum \log x_i$, this equation defines an injective mapping from subsets of values $\gamma$ for the variable $\Gamma$ to the space of $\alpha$ except when these subsets of $\gamma$ values contain extremely positive or negative numbers.
 Therefore, the function $\varphi(\Gamma,\alpha)$ in this equation approximately satisfies condition~(c) of Assumption~1.1, and as a result, under Definition~2, this equation approximately defines the fiducial distribution of $\alpha$ conditional on $\beta$ being known.